pgbackrest/pgbackrest/CONTRIBUTING.md

 #### With Docker

 Build a container to run tests.
 The vm must be pre-configured but a variety are available.
+A vagrant file is provided in the test directory as an example of running in a virtual environment.
 The vm names are all three character abbreviations, e.g. `u18` for Ubuntu 18.04.

 pgbackrest-dev => Build a VM
 ```